 - Check who's on distribution lists first - before you press Send.
 Sending emails to all recipients is only efficient if they all need to read what it contains.

 - Avoid requesting read receipts when sending emails to a mass audience - unless this is unavoidable.
 It causes high volumes of traffic on the network and slows everything down.

 - Think about the purpose - only share information via distribution lists if there's a genuine 'need to know' and you're absolutely certain that it's relevant to all recipients.

-- Prioritise security and confidentiality - the wider you share information, the more likely it is that people will see it who aren't authorised.
-So, before sending anything via distribution lists, check document classifications first and be clear about who is allowed to see it.
+- Prioritise security and confidentiality - the wider you share information, the more likely it will be seen by those not authorised to see it.
+So, before sending anything via distribution lists, check document classifications first and be clear about who can see it.

 - Write succinctly - if you're writing for a bigger audience, you'll need to do so succinctly, avoiding jargon and colloquialisms so your message is easily understood.
 Clarity is particularly important in situations where recipients speak English as a second language.

 - Regularly clean up distribution lists by purging names - this is essential, especially when using lists to send information outside your company.

 - Promptly action all requests to be removed from distribution lists - under GDPR and other data protection laws, individuals are entitled to have their name removed from distribution lists.
 Comply with any such request promptly to avoid GDPR sanctions.